 - All Safety at Sea Seminar (SaS) attendance must be a course that complies with World Sailing’s Offshore Personal Survival Course Guidelines.
 These courses must include hands-on training.
 The certificate may be obtained by completing a classroom (first day) portion in person or online, AND also attending a hands-on (second day) portion in person.
 A one-day classroom-only course by itself without hands-on training no longer meets the requirements for Safety at Sea seminar attendance.
 An online course without hands-on training also does not meet the requirements.

-- 30% of the crew in addition to the Captain/Person in Charge (PIC and the RPIC for multihulls) must have attained a Safety at Sea training certificate meeting the above criteria.
+- 30% of the crew including the Captain/Person in Charge (PIC and the RPIC for multihulls) must have attained a Safety at Sea training certificate meeting the above criteria.
 The requirement for the navigator or watch captain to attend the training has been removed.

 For most crews, the rule change will require that one more person have SaS training for 2020 compared to the 2018 race (see table at bottom of article).
 Additionally, all SaS training to meet the race safety rules must include hands-on training.
 A classroom-only course will no longer meet the requirement.